You are here

 Paid vs. Unpaid Internships: The U.S. Department of Labor’s Fair Labor Standards Act

-The Career Development Center at Felician College highly recommends that employers pay interns for the hours they work.
+The Career Development Center at Felician University highly recommends that employers pay interns for the hours they work.
 However, if your organization chooses to provide unpaid internships, it is recommended that the Fair Labor Standards Act be reviewed:

 - Unpaid internships must be bona fide educational experiences that enhance classroom learning.